duke-lungmap-team/dlt-scratch/progress.md

 - Began investigating custom features to better differentiate bronchioles from the "open" blood vessels in the E16.5 mouse images (Scott)
   - One possibility is to incorporate categorical features: Cliburn recommended using the [OneHotEncoder from sklearn](http://scikit-learn.org/stable/modules/preprocessing.html#encoding-categorical-features), which looks promising

+- Dockerized a version of the [wa-isit app](https://github.com/whitews/wa-isit).
+Previously this app was deployed using flask's default web server.
+As we saw during a live test, and as documented in Flask, this was not a good idea.
+Took time to update the docker container to serve the application using uwsgi, so the [live demo](http://rapid-235.vm.duke.edu:5000/) is much more robust.
+(Ben)
+  - working on porting (to Angular) a prototype web application ([goldmill](https://github.com/benneely/goldmill)) that will allow us to obtain better training data and make better use of the LungMap ontology.
+(Ben)